PHILADELPHIA –

 Gibson found that approximately 12-14 months after unanticipated turnover in the workforce, in this case a large group of employees returning to the U.S. from Europe, there was a marked change – for either better or worse – in productivity.

-The deciding factor on the change was whether an employee or team was specialized or diversified in their duties and experience.
+The deciding factor on the change was whether an employee or team was specialized in their duties and experience.

 Those teams and employees who were specialized, meaning working a specific, repeatable task, excelled in the short term, but not in the long term.
-In the same instance, those who were diversified, meaning having more broad experience and knowledge, suffered in the short term but thrived in the long term.
+In the same instance, those who have more broad experience and knowledge suffered in the short term but thrived in the long term.

-“To play the long game, especially in a business like DLA … you need to diversify people over time,” Gibson said.
-“And that means you’re going to take some [losses] in the beginning [taking the time to diversify your people].
+“To play the long game, especially in a business like DLA … you need to grow people over time,” Gibson said.
+“And that means you’re going to take some [losses] in the beginning [taking the time to grow your people].
 And as leaders, that’s challenging.
 How do you react when people aren’t doing well, and how do you develop them?”

 But like any good habit, it takes time to develop these solutions.